dejesusf/sql-employee-tracker/README.md

 ## Description
 This assignment focuses on the use of SQL, specifically MySQL, to create a database of employees for a given company.
 This application also allows user inputs because of the inquirer npm package.

+I tried to put the departments, roles, and employees into an array that could be used when updating information, but I could not get it to work.
+I decided to use SQL to just update the employee information based on input versus choices.

 Here is a video walkthrough on how to use this application: